hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

 * **Nginx** is used to expose this applications in a single URL namespace, including the WebSocket connections used by *Socket.IO*.

+**This branch contains a Django application.
+This is not finished yet**

 ![Overview](https://raw.github.com/data-tsunami/NodeJS-SocketIO-Redis-Python-Nginx/master/NodeJS-SocketIO-Redis-Python-Nginx.png)